Linkurious/ogma-oracle-parser/docs/example.md

 npm run dev
 ```

-You now have a frontend running on `http://localhost:5174/` which displays the graph, allows you to look into nodes/edges properties by clicking on it, and expand nodes by double clicking on it.
+You now have a frontend running on `http://localhost:5174/`.
+It displays the graph.
+You can check the properties of nodes and edges properties by clicking on the node or edge.
+A double-click on a node expands it with one hop.

 Enjoy!